Manuel-DominguezCBG/VCF-matcher/README.md

 ## Functional/non-functional requirements and results

-Detailed explanations is provided in the code.
+Detailed explanation is provided in the code.
 However, the general process is explained here.

 ### Diagram 1